-Home / What We Offer / TMJ
+Home / Advanced, General, & Cosmetic Dentistry / TMJ

 Temporomandibular disorder (TMJ or TMD) is a painful disorder with many symptoms that affects the temporomandibular joint, an area that includes the jaw joint, the temporal bone of the skull (located in front of each ear), as well as the muscles surrounding the jaw and the jaw itself.